mocsiTeam/mocsiServer/api/doc/users.md

 ## Error response

-returned in case of error
+Returned in case of error.

 ```
 {